The IMS Clinic Okotoks Relies On

 What Is IMS (Intramuscular Stimulation)?

-IMS (Intramuscular Stimulation) is a needling technique that releases shortened muscles and restores normal nerve function.
+IMS (Intramuscular Stimulation) is a needling technique — sometimes called IMS needling or dry needling — that releases shortened muscles and restores normal nerve function.

 How IMS Works